rontarrant/gtkDcoding/docs/_posts/2019-01-11-0000-introduction-to-gtkDcoding.md

 ### Troubleshooting Build.d

 If you get a message saying that `msvcr100.dll` cannot be found, you'll have to do a little extra.
-This usually happens when, during the installation of DMD, you opt for Visual Studio support, but you don't actually install (or already have installed) Visual Studio.
+This usually happens when, during the installation of *DMD*, you opt for *Visual Studio* support, but you don't actually install (or already have installed) *Visual Studio*.

 Anyway, if this error appears, go to the [Visual Studio Redistribute Package download page](https://www.microsoft.com/en-us/download/confirmation.aspx?id=14632), download the appropriate version, and install it.
 Then you should be good to go.